ithinkdancan/custom-sidebars/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.0 =
+*Caution:* Version 1.0 needs Wordpress 3.3 to work.
+If you are running an earlier version *do not upgrade*.

 = 0.7.1 =
 Now custom sidebars works with Thesis theme and some minor bugs have been solved.